hmiesen/website/content/topics/Collaborate-share/Share-your-work/Hugo-tutorial/4-launch-site.md

 hugo server -D
 ```

-- Visit [http://localhost:1313](http://localhost:1313) in your browser.
+Visit [http://localhost:1313](http://localhost:1313) in your browser.

-- Live reload is enabled - changes are reflected immediately.
+> - Live reload is enabled - changes are reflected immediately.
+> - The -D flag in hugo server includes draft content in the local build, which is useful during development but should be avoided in production to prevent publishing unfinished work.

 ### Bonus: Deploy to GitHub Pages (Recommended Setup)